Karl Jaspers Forum, Target Article 16, 16 March 1999

 Talking about consistent idealism, I indicated that it has to

-has to be a unique supernatural mind (though one could hardly
+admit the existence of just something to discuss, picturing this entity as a unique supernatural mind (though one could hardly

 characterize it as a mind in this case).
 "What's wrong with